• Skip to primary navigation

 pickled capers Save for Later!

-Pickled capers are a delicious alternative for those who enjoy the briny taste of olives but don't love the texture.
+Pickled capers are a delicious alternative for those who enjoy the briny taste of olives but don't love the texture - consider capers substitute options for briny hits if capers aren't available.

 These small, round buds are usually harvested from the Mediterranean sea before being preserved in a vinegar or brine solution.